logo for pulau-pangkor.com

 Back to the top

-Teluk Senangin Teluk Senangin
+Teluk Senangin

-Teluk Sengangin is not much visited by tourists but its is a great destination for a daytrip.
+Teluk Senangin is not much visited by tourists but its is a great destination for a daytrip.
 In fact, when you are staying at Teluk Dalam you have a view on Teluk Senangin on the main land.

 Getting there

-There are no busses to Teluk Senangin.
+There are no buses to Teluk Senangin.
 You have to take a taxi which will take about 30 minutes from Lumut.
 Since it is a bit off the beaten track you have to arrange something with the taxi driver to pick you up later.

 If you have your own transport, take the road out of Lumut to Taiping and The Damai Laut.
 After about 15 km you will find a junction to the Swiss Garden Resort and Damai Laut Spa.
 Take this junction and follow the road for another 5 km.
 You have arrived in Teluk Senangin.